nilay994/nilay994.github.io/filter.md

 ---
 layout: pages
-title: "filtering learnings"
+title: "filter"
 ---

 # Filtering
 During my first year of undergrad, I came across a widely used filter on our robots called the complementary filter (correctly known as first order low pass filters).
 This filter was used to remove measurement noise from sensors before sending commands to actuators taking control actions.
-It was just a one-liner in c:
+Its implementation was just a one-liner in `C`:
 ```c
 out = alpha * in + (1 - alpha) * out;
 ```